NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If neither extension/HeadroomBreakerSpaces nor extension/TotalBreakerSpaces provided, the following default value representing a fully occupied electric panel will be used: extension/HeadroomBreakerSpaces = 0.
   .. [#] See :ref:`panel_loads`.

+See :ref:`annual_outputs` for descriptions of how the calculated capacities and breaker spaces appear in the output files.

 .. _panel_loads:

 Panel Loads